-A: The CDC recommends wearing a cloth face covering in public settings where other social distancing measures are difficult to maintain.
-Simple cloth face coverings can slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
-(8)
+A: The CDC recommends wearing a cloth face covering in public settings where other social distancing measures are difficult to maintain if you are unvaccinated.
+However, those who are vaccinated do not have to mask (but can continue to do so).

 Cloth face coverings should not be placed on children under age two and anyone who has trouble breathing or is unconscious, incapacitated, or otherwise unable to remove the mask without help.